silverweed/silverweed.github.io/portfolio.md

         <p>In this project, I wrote the physics simulation system (including the player's movement and the floating of
         objects) as well as most of the assets loading and initialization, which is mostly asynchronous.</p>
         <p>I used <a href="http://maxtaco.github.io/coffee-script/">Iced Coffeescript</a> to ease the writing of the
-        numerous asynchronous parts of the code.
-The code is available <a href="https://codeberg.org/silverweed/pgtr/">here</a>.</p>
+        numerous asynchronous parts of the code.</p>
       </div>
       <div class='game-imgs'>
         <a href='/assets/img/pgtr/pgtr1.png'>